anataliocs/sdctt/README.md

 **Nested transactions** are implemented by maintaining a list of transactions.
 For example if we are in a nested transaction and we need to search for a key that is in a parent transaction, we will iterate through all of the transactions (from newest to oldest) until we found the value we were searching for.
-In this case the the runtime will increase, but to minimize this, I've added a "cache" by adding the data that was searched to the newest transaction data.
+In this case the the runtime will increase, but to minimize this, I've added a "cache" by adding the dataValues that was searched to the newest transaction dataValues.

 **Committing transactions** are made by merging the maps from the oldest transactions to the newest, first by adding the new values, deleting the keys from deletedItems and then updating the valueCounts.